timm/shortr/etc/src/docs/cols.md

 <a href="all.md"><img align=right width=600 src="xai4.png"></a>

-Also, this code serves as a demonstrator for the value of LUA.
-LUA is sort of like LISP, without brackets.
+Also, this code shows off how LUA is a really cool language (kind of like LISP, without brackets).
 Given a dozen "ten-liners", this code supports test suites for test-driven development, literate programming,  several tiny domain-specific languages, object-oriented programming, command-line